 - A quarterly newsletter with news and information on groundwater, water supply management and other important issues.

 - Access to tabletop displays, fact sheets, presentations, experts, and other resources to assist with public education about proper water supply management.

 - An invitation to the annual Summer Field Conference sponsored by Pennsylvania Groundwater Association.
 This conference will serve as further professional development for the trained volunteers.

 Anyone that would like to be a Master Well Owner must do the following:

-- Attend a local one-day training workshop (on a Saturday) or the online training course.
+- Attend a local one-day training workshop (on a Saturday) or one of the online training courses.